A demographic crisis

 Bulgarian, Slavic language with Cyrillic writing

 Bulgarian has been the dominant language since the 10th century.
-Christianization accelerated the slavization of the Bulgarians at the expense of their original language.
-The latter is written in Cyrillic, an alphabet created by the monks Cyril and Methodius in the 9th century, so that the population had a common script and that everyone understood, at the time, the religious texts they copied.
-On the road signs, the language is always written in Cyrillic and Latin alphabet.
-Cyrillic has 33 letters and is used by 230 million speakers from Serbia to Russia.
+Christianization accelerated the Slavization of the Bulgarian people at the expense of their original language.
+Bulgarian is written in Cyrillic, the alphabet created by the monks Cyril and Methodius in the 9th century, to ensure that the population had a common script and that everyone understood the religious texts they were copying.
+On road signs, the language is always written in Cyrillic and in the Latin alphabet.
+Cyrillic comprises 33 letters and is used by 230 million speakers from Serbia to Russia.

 As in many countries, regional dialects persist.
-The Pomaques, for example, converse in Pomak (or Pomatski), which is a derivative of Bulgarian.
+The Pomaks, for example, converse in Pomak (or Pomatski), a derivative of Bulgarian.

-The minorities speak, in addition to Bulgarian, their mother tongues: Romani for the Roma (almost everywhere in the country), Turkish for the Turks (especially in the Rhodopes and the Thracian plain), whose language has been officially taught, for the Turkish community, since only 1992.
+In addition to Bulgarian, minorities speak their mother tongues: Romani for the Roma (almost everywhere in the country), Turkish for the Turks (especially in the Rhodopes and the Thracian plain), whose language has only been officially taught to the Turkish community since 1992.

 In Pirin, close to Macedonia, some inhabitants speak Macedonian.

-All Bulgarians who went to school during the communist era speak some Russian.
+All Bulgarians who attended school during the Communist era speak some Russian.
 German is sometimes spoken, especially on the Black Sea coast (where many German tourists come).
-The younger generation of Bulgarians and city dwellers speak more and more English, while in the countryside.
+The younger generation of Bulgarians and city dwellers increasingly speak English.

-The teaching of Greek has been very successful in recent years, and there are many applicants for Greek courses at Sofia University.
-The young people aspire to find a job in Greek companies which settle in the Balkans, Greece being indeed the first investor in this area.
+The teaching of Greek has been very successful in recent years, and applicants for Greek courses at Sofia University are numerous.
+Young people aim to find jobs with Greek companies setting up in the Balkans, as Greece is the leading investor in the region.

 Bulgaria has been a member of the French-speaking world since 1993.
-If French is spoken and understood in the university environment, it is less so in the political spheres and practically not for the rest of the population, including in tourism.
+While French is spoken and understood in academic circles, it is less so in political circles and virtually non-existent among the rest of the population, including in tourism.